iskra lawrence defines what it means to be a body image activist

 Call yourself an activist?
 Then do something…

 Iskra Lawrence is what you might call a body image activist.
 But not the kind you're thinking of; unlike the rest of them, Iskra isn't just in it for the likes, nor is she in it for Daily Online column inches.
-Having been in the industry for over 12 years, having been rejected by her agency when she started developing natural womanly curves (you know the kind we all get when we hit puberty), having suffered from an eating disorder, and then having been rejected by plus size modelling agencies for being too thin, Iskra knows a thing or two about body shaming.
+Having being in the industry for over 12 years, having been rejected by her agency when she started developing natural womanly curves (you know the kind we all get when we hit puberty), having suffered from an eating disorder, having been rejected by plus size modelling agencies for being too thin, Iskra knows a thing or two about body shaming.
 Which is why she's trying to do something about it.
 Not just calling out individual agencies for their one off mishaps, Iskra has teamed up with the National Eating Disorders Association, of which she is now an ambassador, to create NEDA Inspires Seal of Approval, a globally recognised symbol awarded to companies, brands and individuals who promote a healthy body image and who are striving for change.
 This year she also helped Stylelite's Dan Abrams set up RunwayRiot, the first online fashion, beauty and shopping site to stock current designer collections for all shapes and sizes, as well as regularly teaching classes on self care and body confidence.
 In other words she's a hero.

 Have you always wanted to be a model?